Insuring Your Home While Being Built – Construction Insurance

 This insurance doesn’t provide liability coverage or any protection for the home’s contents since there typically won’t be any personal possessions at the construction site.

-A broader form of coverage is available, yet not necessary for minimum loan requirements, called an “all risk” insurance.
+A broader form of coverage is available, yet not necessary for minimum loan requirements, called “all-risk” insurance.
 It protects from every risk except those spelled out as exclusions.

 Builder’s Risk insurance usually must cover at least 100 percent of the value of the home or the value of the total credit line on a construction loan.